Chesterkxng/alx-system_engineering-devops/0x02-shell_redirections/README.md

 : a script that display 2 files wich are in specific directories 4-lastlines
-: a script that display the last lines of a files
+: a script that display the last lines of a files 5-firstlines
+: a script that display the first lines of a file